Uganda National Chamber of Commerce and Industry (UNCCI) President Olive Kigongo lures Russians to invest in technologies of renewable energy.

-“We believe our next drive for income is in Oil but importantly the sustainability of our environment lies with how quick we shall switch form overreliance on non-renewable sources of energy to adoption of renewable energy source,” She said.
+“We believe our next drive for income is in Oil but importantly the sustainability of our environment lies with how quick we shall switch from overreliance on non-renewable sources of energy to the adoption of renewable energy sources,” She said.

 “You are experts of renewable energy and we would wish to import such technologies.
 Indeed some of our private companies are ready to invest in those technologies,” Kigongo added.

-Kigongo said, in 2009 UNCCI signed a memorandum of Understanding with Chamber of Commerce and Industry of Russian federation.
+Kigongo said, in 2009 UNCCI signed a memorandum of Understanding with the Chamber of Commerce and Industry of the Russian federation.

 She said ever since then we have been seen a number of trade delegations exchanged but more emphasis has been on encouraging business to business partnerships.